auraecosystem/semver_core/README.md

 # SemVer Runtime Architecture Core

-An ultra-fast, low-level Semantic Versioning (SemVer 2.0.0) runtime engine written in C, Yacc, and Lex.
+An ultra-fast, low-level Semantic Versioning. is A runtime engine written in C, Yacc, and Lex.
 This repository compiles a low-level parsing pipeline optimized for evaluating package metadata and solving large-scale dependency graph restrictions efficiently.

 ## 🚀 Key Features